failsafe-lib/failsafe/README.md

 #### Configurable Schedulers

-By default, Failsafe uses the [ForkJoinPool]'s [common pool][common-pool] to perform async executions, but you can also configure a specific [ScheduledExecutorService] or custom [Scheduler] to use:
+By default, Failsafe uses the [ForkJoinPool]'s [common pool][common-pool] to perform async executions, but you can also configure a specific [ScheduledExecutorService], custom [Scheduler], or [ExecutorService] to use:

 ```java
 Failsafe.with(scheduler).getAsync(this::connect);